-Author's Saving Throw: The writers made a few attempts to rein in their more absurd twists and turns, such as removing Alice's story-breaking super powers and clone army, and quietly ignoring the ludicrous, virally-induced global drought from the previous film.
+- Author's Saving Throw: The writers made a few attempts to rein in their more absurd twists and turns, such as removing Alice's story-breaking superpowers and clone army, and downplaying the ludicrous, virally-induced desertification from the previous film.
 They also recast Wesker and made him much more similar to his video game version.

-Take That, Scrappy!: Alice gets brought down to normal, ends up on the receiving end of a Curb-Stomp Battle and has all her clones wiped out.
-For many, it was considered to be the best thing that the directors did to try and redeem the films.
-But since Alice is improbably overjoyed by it, is still the only character to actually do anything, and remains somehow still capable of doing rather ludicrous stunts even without superpowers, it's ultimately kind of a moot point.
+- Take That, Scrappy!: Alice gets brought down to normal, ends up on the receiving end of a Curb-Stomp Battle, and has all of her clones wiped out.
+For many, it was considered to be the best thing that the directors did to try and redeem Extinction.
+But since Alice is improbably overjoyed by the turn of events, is still the only character to actually do anything, and remains somehow still capable of doing her ludicrous stunts even without superpowers, it's ultimately kind of a moot point.